-Clause 5: Before he enter on the execution of his or her office, he or she shall take the following oath or affirmation:I do solemnly swear (or affirm) that I will faithfully execute the office of Chancellor of Labor for the Nation of Pacifica, and will to the best of my ability, preserve, protect, and defend the Constitution of the Nation of Pacifica.
+Clause 5: Before he enter on the execution of his or her office, he or she shall take the following oath or affirmation:I do solemnly swear (or affirm) that I will faithfully execute the office of Chancellor of Small Business for the Nation of Pacifica, and will to the best of my ability, preserve, protect, and defend the Constitution of the Nation of Pacifica.

-Clause 7: The Chancellor of Labor shall, at stated times, receive for his or her services, a compensation, which shall neither be increased nor diminished during the period for which he or she shall have been elected, and he or she shall not receive within that period any other emolument from the Nation of Pacifica, or any of the states.
+Clause 7: The Chancellor of Small Business shall, at stated times, receive for his or her services, a compensation, which shall neither be increased nor diminished during the period for which he or she shall have been elected, and he or she shall not receive within that period any other emolument from the Nation of Pacifica, or any of the states.

 Clause 8: Should the a 55% majority of the Senate vote no confidence in the Chancellor of Small Business, the people shall vote on the Chancellor of Small Business at the next election.
 If the sitting Chancellor of Small Business receives the most votes, he or she shall continue to serve the remainder of his or her term.
 If another candidate receives the most votes, he or she shall become the new Chancellor of Small Business and serve the remainder of the term.
 If the remainder of the term is less than three years, the new Chancellor of Small Business may run for reelection once.

 Clause 1: The Chancellor of Small Business set policy regarding small business; and he or she may require the opinion, in writing, of the officers in the small business executive departments, upon any subject relating to the duties of their respective offices.